By Mike Bennighof, Ph.D.

 • The carrier Wasp, steaming with North Carolina, two cruisers and six destroyers, transited the Panama Canal four days after the Battle of Midway ended and would have been available as well.

 Those changes would have probably brought the odds well into the favor of the Japanese (if one looks at the situation for the actual Battle of Midway as one slightly favoring the Americans).
-The Japanese would have six fleet carriers, two light carriers bearing only Zero fighters, and two large light carriers that could be placed in either role: delivering naval strikes (with dive bombers, but not torpedo bombers) or carrying still more Zero fighters.
+The Japanese would have six fleet carriers, two light carriers bearing only Zero fighters, and two large light carriers that could be placed in either role: delivering naval strikes or carrying still more Zero fighters.
 Unlike the actual battle, all ten ships would have full flight decks, potentially 595 aircraft, more than twice as many as were embarked for the actual battle.

 The Americans would counter with five carriers of their own – all of their useful fleet carriers – with about 366 aircraft on their own decks.
 Plus they would have a fast battleship.